Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US013/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost as well as the its classifying task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>	Each store in the network has a store manager and the set of stores is managed by a store network manager.
+The main functions of a store manager are to monitor and streamline the branch with the aim of getting to know better the business carried out and to analyse and evaluate the performance of employees

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:** Do you want a list where the header is ID, the name of the store, and the total number of listings that the store has?
 >
-> **Answer:** Duration is estimated in days.
+> **Answer:** Yes.

-> **Question:** Monetary data is expressed in any particular currency?
+> **Question:** And the alphabetical list of employees of that store repeated from the store with the most property listings to the one with the least property listings.
 >
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POTs (virtual currency internal to the platform).
+> **Answer:** The answer to this question is to read carefully the acceptance criteria for this US and discuss them with your team...

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fiels must be filled in.
-* **AC2:** Task reference must have at least 5 alphanumeric chars.
-* **AC3:** When creating a task with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.
+* **AC1:** The list of employees should be alphabetically sorted and grouped by store.
+* **AC2:** Stores should be sorted according to their property listings, from the one with more listings to the one with less listings.
+* **AC3:** Each store should state how many property listings it has.

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to "US003 REgister a new employee" since at least one employee must exist to be listed.
+* There is a dependency to "US005 Register a new store" since at least one store must exist to be listed.

 ### 1.5 Input and Output Data